-Dr Silke Panse explores documentary moving images in relation to nature, art, television and continental philosophy.
+Dr Silke Panse explores documentary moving images in relation to nature, art, film, television and continental philosophy.
 She works across theory and practice.

 - 44 (0) 1227 817 415